marinp1/alkofinder-telegrambot/README.md

 # alkofinder-telegrambot
-Telegram bot for finding Alko stores made with Scala.
+Telegram bot for finding Alko stores, made with Scala.

 Uses Telegram Bot API Java implementation found in https://github.com/rubenlagus/TelegramBots.

 The bot fetches data of Alko stores once a day from Alko's website and uses Google's Geocoding API to get coordinates for addresses.

+Website scraping is done by using Selenium with [PhantomJS](http://phantomjs.org/) driver.

 ### Instructions
 Create a file called `Keys.scala` in package `fi.patrikmarin.alkofinderbot.app`.